emileplas/mixedmessages2/README.md

 ## 3. How to launch and system requirements

 For running the program Node.js needs to be installed.
-If node.js is not installed, it can be downloaded https://nodejs.org/en/ [here] (https://nodejs.org/en/)
+If node.js is not installed, it can be downloaded here: https://nodejs.org/en/

 Once node.js is installed, the program can be launched by running the following command: node mixedmessages.js